 - If this is your first-ever trek (Congratulations, by the way), or if you’re a relatively new trekker and especially if you’re trekking in the winter months – it is advisable to have a guide with you.

 - Do not forget to checkout the responsible travel tips.

 Prashar Lake trek is an often forgotten trail of the region.
 Partly because there is now full road connectivity leading up to the lake itself.
 However, the trail in itself is an extremely joyous experience, which surprises you a few times by opening up into spectacular views and shocking your system with what’s ahead.

 It is something the whole family can enjoy together, even if you’re not the fittest of folks.
-Also, there are no concerns for AMS and thus, makes for a relatively easier journey.
+Also, there are no concerns for AMS and thus, it makes for a relatively easier journey.

 I hope this article will help you plan your trek to Prashar Lake.
 Do you have any other questions regarding this trek?
-Drop them in the comments below and we’ll try to help you in every way possible.
+Drop them in the comments below, and we’ll try to help you in every way possible.